 Barrier Integrity

+Effective Date: January 1, 2011

 INSPECTION BASES: Modifications to risk-significant structures, systems, and components (SSCs) can adversely affect their availability, reliability, or functional capability.
 Modifications to one system may also affect the design bases and functioning of interfacing systems.
 Similar modifications to several systems could introduce potential for common cause failures that affect plant risk.
 A temporary modification may result in a departure from the design basis and system success criteria.
 Modifications performed during increased risk configurations could place the plant in an unsafe condition.
 This inspectable area verifies aspects of the Initiating Events, Mitigating Systems, and Barrier Integrity cornerstones for which there are no indicators to measure performance.

-LEVEL OF EFFORT:
+LEVEL OF EFFORT: Annually, review 3 to 7 temporary and/or permanent modifications as described in Section 71111.18-02.

 71111.18-01 INSPECTION OBJECTIVE